Lorenzaccio: Summary

-Performances
+Performances, translations, and adaptions

-The play was published in the spirit of a closet drama — intended to be read rather than staged, because of its complexity, length, numerous characters and changes in scenery — so that no production of the play took place during Musset's lifetime.
+The play was published in the spirit of a closet drama—intended to be read rather than staged, because of its complexity, length, numerous characters and changes in scenery—so that no production of the play took place during Musset's lifetime.

-However, it has been staged since, first by Sarah Bernhardt as a star vehicle for herself in 1896, and later with Gérard Philipe in the title role in the 1950s in Paris, a production which reached Broadway in the French version presented by the Théâtre national populaire and directed by Jean Vilar in 1958 for 7 performances.
+However, it has been staged since, first by Sarah Bernhardt as a star vehicle for herself in 1896, and later with Gérard Philipe in the title role in the 1950s in Paris, a production which reached Broadway in the French version presented by the Théâtre national populaire and directed by Jean Vilar in 1958 for seven performances.

 The Stratford Festival in Canada staged a production in 1972 that initially toured to the Guthrie Theater in Minneapolis and the National Arts Centre in Ottawa, and then ran for 24 performances during the Festival's summer season.

+Franco Zeffirelli directed 27 performances of the play at the Comédie-Française, Paris in September - October 1977.

 The play was performed in 1983 at the National Theatre, London, in a translation by John Fowles, with Greg Hicks in the title role.
 In 1977, under the title The Lorenzaccio Story, a version of the play by Paul Thompson, was performed at The Other Place, Stratford-upon-Avon, with Peter McEnery in the leading role.

+In 1978, the play was performed in Buenos Aires, starring Rodolfo Bebán and Alfredo Alcón.

+In 2007 there appeared an English-language adaption by the American playwright John Strand.

 A modern re-adaptation of Lorenzaccio, titled Up For Grabs America, was also performed in 2017, at the Medicine Show Theatre, New York.
 The play was re-written and directed by Rayyan Dabbous and it is described as a "political satire staged in the year of Donald Trump's election."
 Its main character is named Lorenzo, who is the White House's "Chief of Staff."